Turku is a historic city of culture. It is also a great place to live, work, study, have hobbies, enjoy a good time and feast on amazing food.

 Thousands of islands and islets surround the city of Turku, each more beautiful that the other.

 Turku has become a notable city for film productions.
-Over 50 feature films and TV series have been filmed in Turku region since 2003.
+Over 70 feature films and TV-series have been filmed in Turku region since 2000.
+Since the year 2021, VFX- and post production projects are on the rise.

 4 million passengers